-When provider aggregation of end-site prefixes is used, each end-site host interface obtains one IP address from each allocation, in order to be reachable through all the providers and benefit from multi-homing capabilities (note that ISPs will only forward traffic addressed to their own aggregates).
+When provider aggregation of end-site prefixes is used, each end-site host interfaces obtains one IP address from each allocation, in order to be reachable through all the providers and benefit from multi-homing capabilities since ISPs will only forward traffic addressed to their own aggregates.

-This configuration presents several concerns, as it will be presented next.
+This configuration presents several concerns as it will be presented next.

-- Difficulties in the communication in case of failure.
-When Link1 or Link3 becomes unavailable, addresses containing the PASite prefix are unreachable from the Internet. - Ingress filtering [5] is a widely used technique for preventing the usage of spoofed addresses.
-However, in the described configuration, its usage presents additional difficulties for the source address selection mechanism and intra-site routing systems, since the exit path and source address of the packet must be coherent with the path, in order to bypass ingress filtering mechanisms. - Established connections will not be preserved in case of outage.
-If Link1 or Link3 fails, already established connections that use addresses containing PASite prefix will fail, since packets addressed to the PASite aggregate will be dropped because there is no route available for this destination.
+- Ingress filtering [6] is a widely used technique for preventing the usage of spoofed addresses.
+However, in the described configuration, its usage presents additional difficulties for the source address selection mechanism and intra-site routing systems, since the exit path and source address of the packet must be coherent with the path, in order to bypass ingress filtering mechanisms. - Difficulties in establishing communication in case of failure.
+When Link1 or Link3 becomes unavailable, addresses containing the PXsite prefix are unreachable from the Internet. - Established connections will not be preserved in case of outage.
+If Link1 or Link3 fails, already established connections that use addresses containing PXsite prefix will fail, since packets addressed to the PXsite aggregate will be dropped because there is no route available for this destination.
 Note that an alternative path exists, but the routing system is not aware of it.

-The presented difficulties show that additional mechanisms are needed in order to allow the usage of PA addresses while still provide incumbent multi-homing solution equivalent benefits.
-In this note, we will explore the possibility of using Source Address Dependent routing as a tool to help to overcome the identified difficulties.
+The presented difficulties show that additional mechanisms are needed in order allow the usage of PA addresses while still provide incumbent multi-homing solution equivalent benefits.
+In this paper, we will explore the possibility of using Source Address Dependent routing as a tool to help to overcome the identified difficulties.

-3 Source Address Dependent (SAD) Routing
+3. Source address dependent (SAD) routing

-Source Address Dependent (SAD) routing essentially means that routers maintain as many routing tables as source address prefixes involved, and packets are routed according to the routing table corresponding to the source address prefix that best matches the source address contained in the packet header.
+Source Address Dependent (SAD) routing essentially means that routers maintain as many routing tables as source address prefixes involved, and the packet is routed according to the routing table corresponding to the source address prefix that best matches the source address contained in the packet (Fig. 3).
+The idea of using SAD routing for site multihoming is presented in [7].

-SAD routing can be used to provide ingress filtering compatibility for routing packets flowing from the multihomed site to the Internet.
-In this case, the source address of the exiting packets has been determined by the host that initiated the communication (the host in the multihomed site, or the external host through the selection of the destination address of the initial packet) and then the routing system will forward the packet to the appropriate exit router in order to guarantee ingress filtering compatibility.
-The source address selection determines the ISP to be used for routing packets, since, because of address filtering, the source address determines the forward path from the multihomed site to the rest of the Internet, and it also determines the ISP to be used in the reverse path, since the source address used in the initial packets will become the destination address of the reply packets.
+SAD routing can be used to provide ingress filtering compatibility when routing packets flowing from the multihomed site to the Internet.
+In this case, the source address of the exiting packets has been determined by the host that initiated the communication (the host in the multihomed site or the external host through the selection of the destination address of the initial packet) and then the routing system will forward the packet to the appropriate exit router in order to guarantee ingress filtering compatibility.
+The source address selection determines the ISP to be used for routing packets.
+Because of address filtering, the source address determines the forward path from the multihomed homed to the rest of the Internet.
+Additionally, as the source address used in the initial packets will become the destination address of the reply packets, this selection determines the ISP to be used in the reverse path.